Nando (media company): Inception

 Nando was produced by the New Media division of The News & Observer newspaper in Raleigh, North Carolina.
 In 1993 George Schlukbier, a news librarian from McClatchy Newspapers, became the first New Media Director; he was hired by Frank Daniels III, editor of the daily paper, to build this new division.
 In this effort to prove that the Internet was a better partner for newspapers than AOL or Prodigy, the core developers were Dave Livingston (nicknamed "Sleepy Squirrel"), Charles Hall, James Calloway, Alfred Filler, Fraser Van Asch, "Zonker" Harris, Mike Emmett and Schlukbier.
 This team built a GUI to the Internet using The Major BBS as a front end, extended to use traditional Internet applications such as Gopher, WAIS, Lynx and Telnet.
 With this ad-hoc system, Nando.net provided classified news and became a commercial ISP in North Carolina's Research Triangle area, which encompasses Raleigh, Durham, Cary and Chapel Hill.

-Technology

-Networking

-In 1993 networking standards were not as pervasive as they are now.
-The newspaper publishing tools were based on proprietary networking cards and terminals used with a Tandem mini-computer.
-AppleTalk over coax cable was the way Macintoshes communicated.
-Windows 3.1 did not even have a network layer installed by default.

-Into this mix came a Sun SPARC computer.
-Transferring data from the Tandem to the SPARC required a common interface, and that interface was X.25.
-X.25, although developed for satellite communication, was one of the few standards actually implemented by most hardware vendors.

-Bulletin board technology

-Before the Web, most people accessed remote computers via dumb terminal emulators running on their PCs.
-BBS systems came in two flavors: DOS based and proprietary.
-DOS based systems required one PC and one modem for each incoming phone line.
-It was not uncommon for a BBS to have a hundred IBM PCs stacked up next to shelves of a hundred modems.

-The advantage of the proprietary systems (such as Galacticomm) was that they used special software and hardware to handle more than one user on a single PC.
-The Galacticomm hardware supported up to sixteen serial cards, each with multiple RS-232 ports.

-The GalactiComm software also supported the X.25 protocol, so there was a path between all the various systems, however circuitous it appears from today's perspective.

-With the arrival of the World Wide Web, users no longer needed a terminal emulator (or a BBS).
-Instead, they now required a network layer for their Windows 3.1 PC.
-The Nando Help Desk answered telephone enquiries regarding "the web" (then in its infancy), and assisted new users with the process of downloading the required TCP/IP network software via the BBS or floppy disk, then installing both it and a browser such as Mosaic.